7th Canadian Infantry Brigade: Battle of the Scheldt: Operation Switchback

 Amphibious vehicles taking Canadians across the Scheldt.

 The second main operation of the Battle of the Scheldt opened with fierce fighting to reduce the Breskens pocket.
 Here, the 3rd Canadian Infantry Division encountered tenacious German resistance as they fought to cross the Leopold Canal.
 It was decided that the best place for an assault would be immediately east of where the two canals divided: a narrow strip of dry ground only a few hundred metres wide at its base beyond the Leopold Canal (described as a long triangle with its base on the Maldegem-Aardenburg road and its apex near the village of Moershoofd some five kilometres east).

 A two-pronged assault commenced.
 The 7th Canadian Infantry Brigade made the initial assault across the Leopold Canal, while the 9th Canadian Infantry Brigade mounted an amphibious attack from the northern or coastal side of the pocket.
 The assault began on October 6, supported by extensive artillery and Canadian-built Wasp Universal Carriers, which were equipped with flamethrowers.
 The Wasps launched their barrage of flame across the Leopold Canal, allowing the 7th Brigade troops to scramble up over the steep banks and launch their assault boats.
 Two precarious, separate footholds were established, but the enemy recovered from the shock of the flamethrowers and counter-attacked, though they were unable to move the Canadians from their extremely vulnerable bridgeheads.
 By October 9, the gap between the bridgeheads was closed, and by early morning on October 12, a position had been gained across the Aardenburg road.

 The 3rd Division fought additional actions to clear German troops from the towns of Breskens, Oostburg, Zuidzande and Cadzand, as well as the coastal fortress Fort Frederik Hendrik.
 Operation Switchback ended on November 3 when the First Canadian Army liberated the Belgian towns of Knokke and Zeebrugge, officially closing the Breskens Pocket and eliminating all German forces south of the Scheldt.
 After spending three months in static positions in the Nijmegen Salient, the division engaged in fierce combat once more in February.
 Fighting once again through flooded terrain, the brigade helped clear the last German positions west of the Rhine.
 The brigade then fought into Germany and was ordered to suspend operations on 4 May 1945.

 Occupation duties and disbandment

-It was disbanded in November 1945, but duplicated and re-raised for occupation duties in Germany.
-These came to an end when the brigade was disbanded along with the rest of the 3rd Division in June 1946.
+It was disbanded on 23 November 1945, but duplicated and re-raised for occupation duties in Germany.
+These came to an end when the 2nd/7th brigade was disbanded along with the rest of the 3rd Division (CAOF) in June 1946.